MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMReportingServicePoint.md

 ```

 ### -SiteCode
-Specifies the site code of the Microsoft System Center Configuration Manager site that hosts the site system role.
+Specifies the site code of the Configuration Manager site that hosts the site system role.

 ```yaml
 Type: String